Program Directors and Discipline Coordinators ()

-The following information is for students who commenced study or transferred into the Master of Commerce in 2012 and 2013 or students who commenced study in 2011 and wish to follow these requirements for a specialisation.
-All other students should refer to the information set out below under Information for pre-2012 continuing students.
+The following information is for students who commenced study or transferred into the Master of Commerce between 2012 and 2016 or students who commenced study in 2011 and wish to follow these requirements for a specialisation.
+Pre-2012 students should refer to the information set out below under Information for pre-2012 continuing students.

-Note: Non-foundational units of study can be used to count to one specialisation only.
+Note: Non-foundational (advanced) units of study can be used to count to one specialisation only.
 For example, FINC6005 cannot be used to count towards both a Finance and Quantitative Finance specialisation.

 Please Note.
 Due the foundational unit requirements, students in the 12 unit Master of Commerce program can only complete this specialisation in combination with a specialition in Banking, Finance or Quantitative Business Analysis.

 Students who commenced study in the Master of Commerce in 2011 may choose to complete their specialisation according to the information set out above or can choose to complete according to the information set out in the following downloadable PDF which lists the 2011 structure.
 Students should also refer to the handbook of the year they commenced study for exact details of their specialisation requirements.

 Students who commenced their degree before 2011 (in MACOMMER1000 Master of Commerce), should follow the requirements for the “Major in Quantitative Finance" as set out in the handbook of the year they commenced study.

 This version of this specialisation is available under the following degrees: